• TSX-V

 While following up on anomalous stream sediment geochemistry in 1969, Colin Campbell located the areas now known as the A Zone and Campbell's Trench.

-Falconbridge optioned the Col claims from Colin Campbell and conducted exploration programs in 1970 and 1971.
+Falconbridge optioned the claims from Colin Campbell and conducted exploration programs in 1970 and 1971.
 This work consisted of soil geochemistry, geological mapping, a magnetometer survey, an Induced Polarization survey and diamond drilling.
 An access trail was also established that proceeded west along the north shore of Chuchi Lake, before proceeding north to the A Zone.
-Soil geochemistry outlined a signifcant copper anomaly over a broad area and a follow-up IP survey identifed a number of chargeability anomalies.
+Soil geochemistry outlined a significant copper anomaly over a broad area and a follow-up IP survey identified a number of chargeability anomalies.
 The chargeability anomaly designated A had a coincident copper in soil anomaly and mineralization on surface.
-Diamond drilling outlined a historic (non 43-101compliant) resource estimate of 2-2.7 MT grading 0.6% copper at the A Zone.
+A total of 13 packsack holes and 19 diamond drill holes were completed by Falconbridge.
+Results from this drilling outlined a historic (non 43-101compliant) resource estimate of 2-2.7 MT grading 0.6% copper at the A Zone.

 Geology and Mineralization